margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Anything can be healed.
 It's natural.
 Yes, we can build a new earth, a new heaven, and restore the land from the ground up, from the South to the North, from the States to the Sea, from the Sea to the Continents.
 Yes, we can.
 It's called Pangaea.
+It's called "the one tribe" we can believe in again after a severe backlash.

 ## God Reminded Me of a Prayer I Said in the Past ##
 God reminded me of a prayer I said in the past.